-The school garden is currently located in the west area of the campus.
-Soils in this area were screened with XRF and no Category C or D soils were identified; therefore, no significant hazards to warrant restrictions on gardening in this area were indicated by the initial screening of surface soils.
-If new gardening activities are considered at a different location, the soil should first be tested by a competent environmental professional to ensure no COPCs are present above action levels.
+The school garden is currently located along the west boundary of the campus.
+Soils in this area were screened with XRF, and no Category C or D soils were identified; therefore, there are no observed hazards that would warrant restrictions on gardening in this area.
+If new gardening activities are considered at a new location, the soil should first be tested by a competent environmental professional to ensure no COPCs are present above action levels.
 Gardening activities shall always occur away from exterior building walls (at least 10 yards away from buildings) that have lead-based paint because the paint may spall and contaminate the garden soil with lead.